-ASSOCIATE PROVOST AND DEAN OF THE GRADUATE SCHOOL
+DEAN OF THE GRADUATE SCHOOL

-The associate provost and dean of the graduate school, appointed by the president, establishes and enforces standards of graduate work, recommends and coordinates plans for the development of graduate programs, and formulates policies to implement such plans.
+The dean of the graduate school, appointed by the president, establishes and enforces standards of graduate work, recommends and coordinates plans for the development of graduate programs, and formulates policies to implement such plans.
 The dean serves ex officio on the graduate council, chairs meetings of the graduate faculty, coordinates graduate curricula, has administrative responsibility for admission to graduate study, and nominates candidates for graduate degrees.
-The associate provost and dean of the graduate school reports directly to the provost.
+The dean of the graduate school reports directly to the provost.